Economy class: Premium economy class

+Economy plus

+Economy plus is an enhanced service offered by some airlines.
+These seats are offered to those with existing economy tickets if they pay a seat selection fee, and may be assignable for free for an airline's loyalty program members.
+Unlike premium economy, economy plus is still considered economy cabin, having the same fare basis code.
+Economy plus seats have more legroom than other economy seats.
+They may also come with some soft perks like complementary alcoholic beverages or priority boarding.
+Airlines offering economy plus include United Airlines, American Airlines (branded Main Cabin Extra), Delta Airlines (branded Comfort+), Virgin Australia (branded Economy X), and JetBlue (branded Even More Space.)

 Basic economy

 Basic economy, a.k.a. fifth class (if premium economy is counted as third class and standard economy is counted as fourth class) or last class, is the class below regular economy.
 Basic economy was first provided by Delta Air Lines for America's domestic market in 2012, closely followed by American Airlines (AA) and United Airlines for some domestic routes.
 Both Delta Airlines and AA also plan to provide basic economy for international routes, which could see other airlines follow suit, leading to its global adoption.
 The class has been criticised as "a clever way to raise the price of standard economy fares" and for its poorly designed pricing algorithms.